AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   A project with the Active attribute set to False in the project's Install package.

-* Abstract project
+* Projects with no sources

-  A project explicitly set with the abstract discriminant or a standard project without any sources.
+  Both abstract projects and standard projects without any sources

 At a minimum, to invoke GPRinstall you must specify a main project file in a command such as `gprinstall proj.gpr` or